 Another previous failure was SIDETRACKED – WOLVERTON.
 I parked some God-awful distance from it, having passed right by a few others, and walked back about 500 metres in failing light.
 It was there this time.

 MK Aeolian #1: Wolverton Park takes the award for worst location of the day.
 Not just because I couldn’t find it, just a bad location, I thought.

 From there I legged it round to Tall Trees, which was definitely there and I found it easily.

 Also present was New Bradwell Park – Laurel n Log, near a stream that was well in spate.

 Cache versus Trash ? eluded me.
 I kinda know what it is supposed to be, but couldn’t see it.
 Light was failing anyway so I didn’t spend long.
 It’s not a great location.

 Which left me just with Colley’s Mill.
 It requires a walk around a nice old windmill in Bradwell to gather some info, then a short walk over.
-Previous logs indicate that it wasn’t in place, so when I thought I had the coords I walked over, checked around a bit (using my torch) and decided it wasn’t there.
-I left a temporary replacement there in the hope the owner let’s me claim it as a fine.
+Previous logs indicate that it wasn’t in place.
+So when I thought I had the coords I walked over, checked around a bit (using my torch) and decided it wasn’t there.
+I left a temporary replacement there in the hope the owner lets me claim it as a find.